MercenariesEngineering/mgear_solvers_rumba/README.md

 Port of the mgear_solvers project to Rumba

+The official MGear web site : https://www.mgear-framework.com/

+This plug-in is included in the Rumba distribution starting from version 1.0.rc-3.

 ## Build

 To build it on Windows, you need a Visual Studio 2015 and a Rumba installation which contains a SDK.